slasyz/opinionated-go/README.md

 #### Console

-- [pflag](https://github.com/spf13/pflag) for parsing CLI args, just like standard library, but POSIX/GNU-style.
+- [pflag](https://github.com/spf13/pflag) is a simple library for parsing CLI args, just like standard library, but POSIX/GNU-style.
-- [cobra](https://github.com/spf13/cobra) for making modern CLI interfaces like `kubectl` or `docker`.
+- [cobra](https://github.com/spf13/cobra) is a powerful library for making modern CLI interfaces like `kubectl` or `docker`.
 Supports subcommands, cascading flags, suggestions, shell autocompletions and many more.

 #### Data Serialization